 At present there is no land use plan for the island.

 The Island Council allocated land for this project in accordance with the government protocols.
-The site was approved by the Maldives Land and Survey Authority (MLSA) and Environment Protection Agency (EPA).
-The MLSA and EPA has approved a total area is 500m2.
-The permit for IWMC by MLSA site stipulates that a buffer zone of 250 feet from the football ground be maintained.
-The EPA permit stipulates a 30m coastal vegetation buffer line between IWMC boundary wall and the beach and a 60m minimum distance from the nearest residential house.
+The site was approved by the Maldives Land and Survey Authority (MLSA) on $07^{th}$ February 2016 and by the EPA on $02^{nd}$ March 2016.
+The IWMC site has a total area of 964.14m2.
+The IWMC is located close to the beach.